Day 1 - New York (Newark)

 Day 7 - New Orleans

-Today make the long drive across the state of Mississippi to New Orleans - the 'Big Easy' (approximately 6.5 hours).
-Founded by French traders in 1718, there are many layers of history in this city and its many attractions combine to make it one of the most visited cities in the USA – a trend that was momentarily halted by Hurricane Katrina in 2005.
-Use your free time in the late afternoon/evening getting to know the city.
+Today make the long drive across the state of Mississippi to New Orleans (the 'Big Easy'), which usually takes around eight hours.
+After checking in to your hotel in the French Quarter, use your free time getting to know the ‘Big Easy’.
 An eclectic mix of European, Creole and Cajun culture manifests in the city's architecture, cuisine and music scene.
 Possibly take a walk down rowdy Bourbon Street or through the former plantation area of the Garden District.
+Perhaps join the rest of the group tonight for a typical Cajun-style dinner and toast to your adventure.

 Day 8 - New Orleans